sfc-gh-apanda/poc_dbt_projects_honeywell_ps_india/SNOWSIGHT_DASHBOARD_QUERIES.md

 ## 📊 Overview

-This document provides all SQL queries needed to create a comprehensive DBT observability dashboard in Snowflake Snowsight using `dbt_artifacts` and `dbt-snowflake-monitoring` packages.
+This document provides all SQL queries needed to create a comprehensive DBT observability dashboard in Snowflake Snowsight using `dbt_artifacts` package.

 **Coverage:**
 - ✅ DBT model execution tracking
 - ✅ Test results history
 - ✅ Source freshness monitoring
-- ✅ Snowflake query costs
 - ✅ Warehouse utilization
 - ✅ Performance anomaly detection

+## ⚠️ Important: Cost Tracking Limitations

+**Snowflake Native DBT Constraint:**
+- `QUERY_HISTORY` does NOT have `credits_used` column
+- Credits are tracked in `WAREHOUSE_METERING_HISTORY` (warehouse-level, not query-level)
+- **Cannot attribute exact credits to individual models**

+**Workaround:**
+- Cost tiles use `WAREHOUSE_METERING_HISTORY` for warehouse-level credits
+- Model-level costs are **estimated** based on execution time
+- For accurate per-query costing, use dbt Cloud (not Snowflake Native DBT)

 ---